|

 Legolas rubbed harder.

-WHO HAS DISTURBED MY SLEEP? roared the djinn, bursting
+WHO HAS DISTURBED MY SLEEP? roared the djinn,

-the low ceiling.
+on the low ceiling.
 OW!
-He peered at Legolas.

 No! wailed Hentmirë, trying to catch his wispy